-Families play an important role when preventing elder abuse.
+Families play a vital role when preventing elder abuse.
 It is difficult to take care of a senior who usually has different needs and dependence or infirmities.
-This could create situations where abuse can happen.
+That could create situations where abuse can happen.
 With this said, we need to listen to elders and caregivers, interview the senior when abuse is suspected, and educate other people about how to identify abuse and report it.

-Many state and federal regulations have been established in order to protect the seniors at the Nursing Home Facilities.
+Many state and federal regulations have been established to protect seniors at nursing home facilities.
 Unfortunately, violations occur every single day, compromising the health and dignity of our elders.

-Medical malpractice lawyers working in Nursing Home Facilities cases play an important role for many people who are victims of negligence.
-It is important to work from the beginning with medical malpractice lawyers because they know the laws of Florida and can guide you establish your process in the shortest possible time.
+Medical malpractice lawyers working in nursing home facilities cases play an essential role for many people who are victims of negligence.
+It is important to work from the beginning with medical malpractice lawyers because they know Florida Laws and can guide you to establish your process in the shortest possible time.

-The Nursing Home Abuse Attorneys Miami at Gallardo Law Firm will fight persistently for the victims of abuse; your rights are represented to the best of our capacity.
-Our attorneys are highly qualified and have knowledge in Nursing Home Neglect cases.
+The Nursing Home abuse attorneys Miami at Gallardo Law Firm will fight persistently for the victims of abuse; your rights are represented to the best of our capacity.
+Our attorneys are highly qualified and know how to handle nursing home neglect cases.

-A nursing home abuse incident can be devastating for the injured and the whole family, particularly because healthcare professionals are to be trustworthy and are expected to provide high quality of care.
+A nursing home abuse incident can be devastating for the injured and the whole family, mainly because healthcare professionals are to be trustworthy and are expected to provide a high quality of care.

-Our lawyers will be able to use every lawful resource to fight your case and help you with the best possible outcome given the situation.
+Our lawyers will be able to use every legal resource to fight your case and help you with the best possible outcome for any given situation.
 Moreover, if you wish to file a lawsuit, our attorneys can provide you with representation in court.
 We also have legal advice in medical negligence cases online at our website, which advises prospective customers of their rights and options.